-Even when it rains round here – and it does sometimes rain – the bikes seem to come back clean rather than covered in the grey greasy grime that we got use to gathering in the years of riding in and around the city.
+Even when it rains round here – and it does sometimes rain – the bikes seem to come back clean rather than covered in the grey greasy grime that I got use to gathering in the years of riding in and around the city.
 It almost makes riding in the rain pleasurable.

 Bala is also a famous for its water sports.

 The world renowned National White Water Centre is in Frongoch, Bala.
 Bala Adventure and Water Sports Centre and Bala Sailing Club are both based on Bala Lake (Llyn Tegid).
 Bala Adventure and Water Sports offer a range of activities including windsurfing and sailing, kayaking and canoeing, gorge walking and climbing and abseiling.